nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### PrivateRoomOperatorAdded

-The server send us this message when we're given operator abilities in a private room.
+The server tells us we were given operator abilities in a private room we are in.

 ### Data Order